 The berry was discovered in the 1950's to have one of the highest natural sources of vitamin C of any known plant-based food.

 Also called "cacari" or "camu", the berries look like a small plum-like red-purple fruit and have a whitish fleshy center.
-They are picked when ripe by Amazonian peoples and traditionally eaten fresh or dried for storage purposes.
-The berries are commonly mixed with other ingredients in sweet drinks or foods, as they have a tart, tangy astringent taste.
+They are picked when ripe by Amazonian peoples and traditionally dried for storage purposes or eaten fresh, often mixed with other ingredients in sweet drinks or foods, as they have a tart, tangy astringent taste.

 In other parts of the world they are exclusively available as a dried fruit powder which is an effective and convenient way to consume this potent superfood.
 The powder is often a clay-orange color, a combination of the clear inner flesh and the outer skin pigmentation.